When I ask my patients what does the word "counselling" mean for them, these are some of their replies.

 - Sitting on a couch and talk about myself and my problems

 Counselling for me is in essence, about teaching people how to regulate their mind and their emotions.
 Most people are not even aware that they cannot regulate their mind, so in essence, their mind is controlling them.
-Think about it in this way.

 Think of a time when you reacted to something, and you did not wish to react like that anymore.
 Were you able to stop that?
 Were you able to prevent that next time?
 If you can't, then your mind is controlling you to some extent.